aloha666/Java2021/SEP Training Recap.md

 1. ORM Object Relation Mapping
     - JPA / Hibernate

     - Lazy Loading/Fetch  eager

     - Cascade (ALL, NONE, MERGE, PERSIST)

+      **When we perform some action on the target entity, the same action will be applied to the associated entity.**

 1. SQL vs NoSQL